How to Reach 85 Points for Australia PR from China

 Is 85 points enough for all occupations?

 Not all.
-Software Engineers and Accountants frequently need 90-95 for an invitation in peak rounds.
-Civil Engineers and some health occupations may receive invitations at 80-85.
+ICT and engineering cutoffs vary by occupation and round, and some occupations may receive invitations below the 85-95 range.
 Check the most recent invitation round data on SkillSelect for your specific ANZSCO code.

 What if I cannot reach 85 after optimization?